 From Los Angeles, CA:

 For additional information, visit this link to customize your driving directions.

-The mission of Chuckawalla Valley State Prison (CVSP) is to provide long-term housing and services for male felons classified as medium and low-medium custody inmates.
-Two of the four Level II Facilities at CVSP are Sensitive Needs Yards.
-The other two are general population Level II yards.
-Under State law, the primary purpose of incarceration is punishment, the deterrence of criminal behavior.
+The mission statement of Chuckawalla Valley State Prison (CVSP) is to provide long-term housing and services for male felons classified as medium, low-medium custody inmates and inmates requiring placement on a Sensitive Needs Yard.
+Under state law, the primary purpose of the incarceration is for punishment and deterrence of criminal behavior.
 Productivity and self-improvement are secondary goals that the California Department of Corrections and Rehabilitation (CDCR), seeks to achieve.
 CDCR provides work and study opportunities for all inmates through prison industries, support services, academic education and vocational instruction.

 Kimberly A. Seibel has been warden or acting warden at Chuckawalla Valley State Prison since 2015.

 Seibel served in several positions at the Richard J. Donovan Correctional Facility from 1999 to 2015, including chief deputy warden, associate warden, captain, lieutenant and sergeant.
 She was a correctional officer at California Correctional Institution in Tehachapi from 1994 to 1999 and an office assistant at the California State Prison, Sacramento from 1993 to 1994.